akka/akka/akka-docs/src/main/paradox/general/addressing.md

 matches that actor’s life-cycle; an actor path represents a name which may or may not be inhabited by an actor and the path itself does not have a life-cycle, it never becomes invalid.
-You can create an actor path without creating an actor, but you cannot create an actor reference without creating corresponding actor.
+You can create an actor path without creating an actor, but you cannot create an actor reference without creating a corresponding actor.

 You can create an actor, terminate it, and then create a new actor with the same actor path.
 The newly created actor is a new incarnation of the actor.
 It is not